Armory Enterprise architecture

 Armory Enterprise proprietary microservices

-The Armory Agent is a lightweight, scalable service that monitors your Kubernetes infrastructure and streams changes back to the Clouddriver service.
+The Armory Scale Agent for Spinnaker and Kubernetes is a lightweight, scalable service that monitors your Kubernetes infrastructure and streams changes back to the Clouddriver service.

 Dinghy is the microservice used to manage Pipelines as Code.
 It supports two main capabilities: